madebyaleks/IamBored/README.md

 ~~Want to see the project deployed?~~ The live site is unfortunatley not available at the moment.

 ##How to add a site:
-Add the site to 'sites.php' and submit a pull request or email me at [mailto:hello@madebyaleks.no?subject=Add this awesome site to iambored](hello@madebyaleks.no).
+Add the site to 'sites.php' and submit a pull request or [email me](mailto:hello@madebyaleks.no?subject=Add this awesome site to iambored).

 ##Licence
 You are free to modify and use all of the code and images from this project in any way you want.